Returning Home - After Kurtag 2025

 (24 minutes)

 Initially written as a string quartet, then for clarinet, piano and cello (Plus/Minus) and for medium sized ensemble.
-I am currently writing an iteration for solo viola.

 Tidal Iteration 2 was performed on 6th June 2019 by Plus Minus Ensemble in a workshop at Bath Spa University.